frontierhq/platform-technical-test/README.md

 ## Overview

-This repo is part of a platform technical test.
+This platform technical test is designed to test a candidate's capability to define infrastructure and application as code, including working with a scripting language and creating a basic CI/CD pipeline.
 The intent is for read access to be granted to candidates, who should then fork it and complete the tasks below.

 ## Setup